 For V1974 Cyg in section \ref{comparison_various_feature_v1974_cyg} (and V382 Vel in section \ref{velocity_systems_v382_vel}), we adopted $v_{\rm p}$ and $v_{\rm d}$ from each author's definition.
 However, no clear definitions of $v_{\rm p}$ and $v_{\rm d}$ are given in V5856 Sgr.

 \citet{ayd20ci} discussed the relation between old McLaughlin's definition on photographic plates and modern one-dimensional spectra extracted from CCDs.
-We basically followed their descriptions. \citet{ayd20ci} wrote ``All of the novae show a similar spectral evolution: before optical peak, the emission lines show P Cygni profiles with absorption troughs at velocities $\sim$ 200--1000 km s$^{-1}$.
-After optical peak, a broad emission component emerges with the velocities $> 1000$ km s$^{-1}$ (more than twice the velocity of the premaximum component).''
-They called the premaximum P Cygni profile the slow component and the postmaximum broad emission + higher-velocity P Cygni absorption the fast component.
-They concluded that these are the same as the premaximum and diffuse-enhanced systems of \citet{mcl44}.
+We basically followed their descriptions. \citet{ayd20ci} wrote ``all of the novae show a similar spectral evolution: before the optical peak, the emission lines show P Cygni profiles with absorption troughs at velocities $\sim$ 200--1000 km s$^{-1}$.
+After the optical peak, a broad emission component emerges with the velocities $> 1000$ km s$^{-1}$ (more than twice the velocity of the pre-maximum component).''
+They called the pre-maximum P Cygni profile the slow component and the post-maximum broad emission + higher-velocity P Cygni absorption the fast component.
+They concluded that these are the same as the pre-maximum and diffuse-enhanced systems of \citet{mcl44}.

-\citet{ayd20ci} also pointed out, on the spectra of V906 Car at maximum, coexisting of a new component at a velocity of around $300$ km s$^{-1}$ and the slower premaximum component at $200$ km s$^{-1}$.
+\citet{ayd20ci} also pointed out, on the spectra of V906 Car at the maximum, the coexistence of a new component at a velocity of around $300$ km s$^{-1}$ and the slower pre-maximum component at $200$ km s$^{-1}$.
 They concluded that this intermediate-velocity ($300$ km s$^{-1}$) system is what McLaughlin calls the principal system \citep{mcl44, pay57}.
 They called this the intermediate component.

-The slow component is decelerating (slowing down) in the premaximum phase, but it turns to be accelerating after optical maximum \citep[see, e.g., Figure 11 of ][]{ayd20ci}.
-This trend was interpreted as that the slow component was replaced by the intermediate component \citep[e.g.,][]{ayd20ci}.
+The slow component is decelerating (slowing down) in the pre-maximum phase, but it appears to be accelerating after the optical maximum \citep[see, e.g., Figure 11 of ][]{ayd20ci}.
+This trend was interpreted as the replacement of the slow component by the intermediate component \citep[e.g.,][]{ayd20ci}.
 In our model, the shocked shell (McLaughlin's principal shell), which forms a narrow and deep P Cygni profile, is accelerated by the collision of the fast wind \citep[see also][]{friedj87}.
-Therefore, the accelerated ``slow component'' or intermediate component possibly corresponds to the principal system.
+Therefore, the accelerated slow component or intermediate component possibly corresponds to the principal system.